sitehowtoguides/ai-tech-insights-site/automations/top-10-ai-automation-tools-2025.md

 *   Summarizing long customer conversations for escalation.
 *   Analyzing support data to identify common issues or product feedback.

-\[Visual Placeholder: Example UI showing a customer interacting with an AI chatbot\]

 ### 10\.
 AI Presentation Builders (e.g., Tome, Gamma)

 Creating engaging presentations from scratch can be tedious.
 AI tools like Tome and Gamma automate much of this process.
 You provide a topic, outline, or document, and the AI generates a full presentation draft, complete with text, suggested layouts, and relevant images or icons.